-- The OCIR contacted, discussed, encouraged, and assisted Texas State researchers in submitting invention disclosure forms which, upon recommendation of the IP Committee, could be filed quickly as provisional patents to initiate early IP protection. - The OCIR contacted, negotiated, and signed agreement(s) with outside entities for market analysis and patentability of the submitted invention disclosures. - The OCIR facilitated several meetings with faculty and TreMonti Consulting, LLC to provide basic information about the process of commercialization. - The OCIR coordinated with the inventors, outside entities, and the IP Committee to determine filing decisions for patent applications.
+- The OCIR contacted, discussed, encouraged, and assisted Texas State researchers in submitting invention disclosure forms which, upon recommendation of the IP Committee, could be filed quickly as provisional patents to initiate early IP protection. - The OCIR facilitated meetings with faculty and TreMonti Consulting, LLC to provide basic information about the process of commercialization. - The OCIR coordinated with the inventors, outside entities, and the IP Committee to determine filing decisions for patent applications.
 The inventor was informed of all actions related to their disclosure. - The OCIR contacted and negotiated with outside counsel to file patent applications and resolve litigations between faculty and industrial partners. - The OCIR contacted companies and presented Texas State's available technologies as appropriate.